 Our fixed income investment process is enriched by ESG analysis which can identify factors that may create material financial risks.
-Robust ESG integration is an evolution and we continually seek to advance our application to fixed income markets and specific investment objectives1.
+Robust ESG integration is an evolution and we continually seek to advance our application to fixed income markets and specific investment objectives.
 ESG investing is firmly entrenched within GSAM; it is the responsibility of fixed income investment professionals, not just those with ESG in their title.

 ESG as a Core Investment Competency

-This past year we have deepened our ESG toolkit by assigning proprietary ESG ratings to more than 90% of the corporate and sovereign bond issuers under our research coverage2.
+This past year we have deepened our ESG toolkit by assigning proprietary ESG ratings1 to more than 90% of the corporate and sovereign bond issuers under our research coverage.
 These ratings are derived through fundamental research carried out by our corporate sector analysts and sovereign economists, in partnership with ESG investment professionals.
 Our ratings include a forward-looking momentum element through which we assess if ESG performance of a bond issuer is deteriorating, stable or improving.

 Our ESG investment research framework is built around the concept of materiality – the view that ESG factors can affect investment value differently depending on the sector and asset class.
 Active management is critical given ESG materiality is sector-specific and can include a time horizon element.
 Key events can also create inflection points.
 For example, the 2020 US election outcome presents new implications for sectors exposed to the energy transition.